 Vertical Leap formed in 2001 and officially released Sanctuary in 2002.
 G3 scored the feature movie The Promise in 2004 (premiere 2005) followed by the pilot film Matzuda in 2007.
 The artist finished a collection of instrumental pieces for A Passing Moment in 2009 and a series of original themes and scores set for the silver screen titled The Winter Palace in 2010.
 Music score for the short film Ribs was composed in 2012 and the multifaceted album Reflections appeared that same year.
 The Lotus feature film tapped G3 as a creative consultant in 2015 (available 2018).

 Beginning in 2010, collaborations with various music creators segued into producing a wide range of client projects in the studio.
 Artists include: Boxcar, Briefcase Blues, Dangerfish, Double 7 Band ft.
-Black Valley, Cartoon Character Assassins, Emerald Khan, Frank Obregon, Hans York, Jay Gewertz & Friends, Jen Hajj, Mark Landson/Open Classical, Monkey Blood, Rachel LaViola, Robert Aberg, Roller, To Ancient Times, and more.
+Black Valley, Cartoon Character Assassins, Emerald Khan, Frank Obregon, Hans York, Jay Gewertz & Friends, Jen Hajj, Mark Landson, MAX ft.
+Jake Owen, Monkey Blood, Rachel LaViola, Robert Aberg, Johnny Reno, Roller, Ruin Illusion, To Ancient Times, and more.

 Additional studio work with bands and presenting two shows marked 2017, recording live audio along with post-production and mixing for the Rhythm Backn’ the Blues concert supporting the Dallas Police Department Honor Guard and Running Team, and producing the inaugural Bob Dance Texas Blues Festival benefiting homeless veterans of Dallas, which featured the Buddy Whittington Band and opening act Boxcar.